github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

 Revisiting non-constant format strings
 ======================================

-Refine the query to find calls to ``printf``-like functions where the format argument derives from a local source that is not a constant string.
+Refine the query to find calls to ``printf``-like functions where the format argument derives from a local source that is, not a constant string.

 .. rst-class:: build